-The BRTB continues to explore a wide array of emerging transportation technologies to understand the impacts and benefits from their ongoing advancements, development and deployment in order to deliver a safer and more efficient transportation system for the Baltimore region.
-These technologies include connected and autonomous vehicles (CAV/AV), unmanned autonomous vehicles (UAV) and electric vehicles (automotive, truck, bike and scooter), as well as technologies that will provide improved real-time information to drivers and vehicles across the region.
+The BRTB continues to explore a wide array of emerging transportation technologies to understand the impacts and benefits from their ongoing advancements, development, and deployment in order to deliver a safer, more equitable, and more efficient transportation system for the Baltimore region.
+These technologies include connected and automated vehicles (CAV), personal delivery devices, unmanned aerial vehicles (UAV), and electric vehicles (automotive, truck, bike and scooter), as well as technologies that will provide improved real-time information to drivers and vehicles across the region.

 In preparation for the update of the Baltimore Region's Transportation Plan, Maximize 2045, the BRTB hosted the Baltimore Regional New Mobility Transportation Forum in March of 2019, where participants heard about how the significant growth of new services such as ride-share, ride-hail, advancements in electric and alternative powertrains and lighter weight materials, data management and artificial intelligence, and the quest for connected and autonomous vehicle technologies are converging to offer new services and systems for the traveling public.
 Presentations and an overview can be found online.

 Along these lines, one report explored the Regional Potential For New And Shared Mobility.
 This report compiled case studies related to New Mobility/Shared Mobility and its potential within several of the region’s contexts; these contexts were identified in partnership with the BRTB Technical Committee.
 Each of these contexts is experiencing development, redevelopment, or change in a different way.
 These case studies seek to provide insight as to how regulations, programs, and the development review process might change to help align the arrival or expansion of New Mobility/Shared Mobility services and modes with public goals.
 This effort attempted to consider a broad cross-section of contexts so that value could be provided across the region and not just in the more densely populated jurisdictions.